vireshas/viki-gem/README.md

 Examples
 ----------
 * Results will always be returned in JSON format.
+* This gem simply converts Ruby methods to API endpoints.
+Each URL namespace is a method.
+This means that if there is a `/series/` url namespace, the gem's request object will have an equivalent `.series` method.
+See examples below for an illustration of this behaviour.
+* Refer to the [API V3 documentation](http://dev.viki.com/api "Viki API V3 Docs") for complete documentation for all Viki API endpoints.
 * All URL endpoints in the following examples should include an `access_token` parameter.
-* Refer to the [API V3 documentation](http://dev.viki.com/api "Viki API V3 Docs") for all endpoints.

 ### List Movies
 URL